 An EF1 tornado traveled from the Arkabutla area, through the Love community and an EF2 tornado formed on the east side of Hernando and traveled through the Lewisburg community and exited the County in Olive Branch.
 They created havoc for our area:

-All 8 County Fire departments and EMS units were out and assisting during the response.
+All 8 County Fire departments and Emergency Medical Services (EMS) units were out and assisting during the response.

 544 Residential Properties affected

 40 non-profit/non-governmental organization assisted with response and recovery.

 More than 240,000 cubic yards of debris (6,129 truckloads) were picked up and disposed of in fire pits or landfills.
 The debris taken to fire pits created 1,057 tons of ash.

 God protected DeSoto Countians that morning, and there were only minor injuries.